British brand Rab has come a very long way since founded in the attic of a small, terraced house in the mining town of Sheffield back in 1981.

 Read on to find out in our in-depth review of the Rab Kinetic Plus Jacket, right after we take you through our buying advice for those in the market for a hybrid hardshell-softshell jacket.

-Traditionally, outerwear for outdoors pursuits has fallen into two fairly distinct categories: hardshell and softshell (as long, that is, as we’re classifying down and fleece jackets as insulating layers!).
+Traditionally, outerwear for outdoor pursuits has fallen into two fairly distinct categories: hardshell and softshell (as long, that is, as we’re classifying down and fleece jackets as insulating layers!).

 “Hardshell” refers to that variety of jacket that is designed to be both waterproof and breathable, firm to the touch, and, typically, worn on top of insulating layers owing to its own lack of insulating fabric.
 Softshells, on the other hand, are more insulated, flexible, mobile outer shells that are highly breathable and better suited to high-output activities but limited in terms of weather resistance.